-With respect to the aim of defining the marketing tools to be used, the interviewee and manager, Kel Mascarenhas, pointed out that sometimes when you want to reach an audience which consumes other music in a more focused way, community radio stations emerge as the main strategy.
-And he added that they prefer to work with people and then move on to the broader media.
+With respect to the aim of defining the marketing tools to be used, the interviewee and manager, Kel Mascarenhas, pointed out that sometimes when you want to reach an audience which consumes other music in a more focused way, community radio stations are the main strategy.
+And he added that they prefer to work with people and then move on to broader media.
+"If I think that the media should be focused on the contracting party, I focus on that" (verbal information).
 And that he distributes the band's material on the internet at other times - in an action to strengthen the audience that it already has.